Middle Eastern Shop Owners Steal Winning Lottery Tickets

 In 2012, a woman in New Orleans, Louisiana almost got swindled out of $10,000.
 The numbers on her lotto ticket for the Mega Millions matched 4 of the five white balls, and she also matched the yellow power ball number.
 When she went to claim her winnings, the clerk told her she only won $3.

 Luckily, the woman always signs her name on the back of her lotto tickets (Good idea!), so when the clerk tried to cash in the winning ticket, he was arrested.
 He has been charged with trying to cash in an altered lottery ticket.
-The four convenient stores that he owns have been suspended from selling lottery tickets.
+The four convenience stores that he owns have been suspended from selling lottery tickets.
 The woman has since received her winnings.

 A Common Thread?

 These stories and others like it seem to have a common thread.
 Middle Easterners typically own the shops where the scams are being carried out.
-It would be wrong to say that this is a just a mere coincidence; but, it would also be wrong to say that these sorts of crimes are committed solely by those from the Middle East.
+It would be wrong to say that this is just a mere coincidence; but, it would also be wrong to say that these sorts of crimes are committed solely by those from the Middle East.

 It’s an unfortunate circumstance when you cannot trust even the store clerk who handles your lottery tickets.
 Yes, it could be tempting to have a winning lottery ticket in your hand, but the store receives some money for selling winning lottery tickets.
-Why be dishonest and potentially face big time legal troubles?
+Why be dishonest and potentially face big-time legal troubles?

 Greed is an ugly motivator.
 If there is one thing that can be learned from these stories is to be wary of who handles your lottery tickets.
 Take steps to ensure that you receive your winnings.